 For penetrants, it is important for the penetrant’s fluorescence to stand up through processing so indications are still crisp and bright when they are evaluated.
 Some penetrants can break down under heat (in a dryer) and under strong UV light (in a bright UV inspection booth), so make sure you have a robust penetrant that is designed to keep its fluorescence.
 This is especially important if your specs call for longer drying times, or if there is a time delay between when the parts are processed and when they are inspected.

 For magnetic particles, look for durable magnetic particles that won’t break down over time.
-Less durable particles will have their fluorescent pigment separate from the iron particle over time, and will result in indications with less fluorescent and will cause excess background which can hide indications.
-It is also important that the particles don’t clump together, clumpy particles don’t move freely to indications and product a splotchy surface which can mask indications.
+In less durable particles, fluorescent pigment will separate from the iron particle over time and will result in indications with less fluorescent brightness.
+This seperation may cause excess background, which can hide indications.
+It is also important that the particles don’t clump together.
+Clumping particles do not move freely to indications and produce a splotchy surface that can mask relevant indications or create non-relevant ones..

 2. Always use developer or white contrast paint

-Penetrant developers and white contrast paint are designed to improve the contrast in penetrant testing and visible mag particle inspections, and they work.
+Penetrant developers and white contrast paint are designed to improve the contrast in penetrant testing and visible magnetic particle inspections.

 Look for a developer or white contrast paint that gives bright-white, even, opaque coverage.
-With a good developer or white contrast paint you won’t be able see the part surface at all, even with just a thin coating of product.
+With a good developer or white contrast paint, you won’t be able see the part surface, even with just a thin coating of product.

-Aim to apply the thinnest layer of developer or white contrast paint possible which still gives you fully opaque coverage.
+Aim to apply the thinnest layer of developer or white contrast paint possible, which provides opaque coverage and a clean white background.

 3. Make sure your carrier, cleaner, etc. is NDT-approved

-Make sure the only material with fluorescence is your penetrant or magnetic particles.
+Make sure the only materials with fluorescence are the penetrant or magnetic particles.

 Non-NDT-specific carrier oils often fluoresce under UV light, which creates an automatic background on any part surface and interferes with the inspection.
-The same is true for any additive or cleaner which is put on the surface of the part.
+The same is true for any additive or cleaner which is applied to the surface of the part.
+Using great particles with the wrong carrier will result in subpar performance.

 Non-destructive testing is an industry with numerous controls and standard requirements, for good reason!
 When safety is on the line it is important for everyone connected with NDT to do their part to make sure every inspection is done right.